auouymous/AU/extras/README.md

 Stand on an Ender Cube and sneak to teleport down, jump to teleport up.
 Maximum distance between Cubes is 16, adjustable in the config.

+Flower seeds produce biome-specific flowers 75% of the time and all flowers the other 25%.

 ***

 Recipes